 - 1. Figures include deaths of non-residents. - 2.
 Based on date a death was registered rather than occurred. - 3.
 All figures are provisional. - 4.
-The International Classification of Diseases, 10th Edition (ICD-10) definitions are available in the Measuring the datasection. - 5.
+The International Classification of Diseases, 10th Edition (ICD-10) definitions are available in the Measuring the data section. - 5.
 The number of deaths registered in a week are affected when bank holidays occur. - 6.
 Information relating to the five-year averages used can be found in the Measuring the data section. - 7.
-The weekly 2015 to 2019 average can be found on the 2021 version of the deaths registered weekly and England and Wales, provisional dataset, which can be found in the accompanying datasets.
+The weekly 2015 to 2019 average can be found on the 2021 version of the deaths registered weekly in England and Wales, provisional dataset.
+This is in the accompanying datasets.